Preventative Search and Rescue: The Solution to the SAR Crisis

 To put it simply, this is all of our problem.
 Anyone could become a victim of an accident in the mountains.
 We all have a vested interest in supporting SAR teams in case we need them someday.
 That’s why we all need to step up to the plate to help invest in preventative search and rescue programs and resources.

-There are many different organizations across a range of sectors and industries well suited to help.
+There are many different organizations across various sectors and industries well suited to help.
 For example, non-profits like the Colorado Fourteeners Initiative and Colorado Mountain Club already run extensive education and public messaging campaigns.
 Government agencies like the Forest Service and the state DNR have additional resources and information, and dozens – if not hundreds – of private blogs, magazines, social media influencers, and membership organizations have a broad reach to share these resources with the public.

 Coordination remains a key need to align our work and set shared goals and measures.